PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 #Visit http://127.0.0.1:8080
 ```

-If appears `TypeError: __init__() got an unexpected keyword argument 'file'`, because the protobuf is not 3.5 or higher, you can run `pip install --upgrade protobuf` to solve it.
+If it appears `TypeError: __init__() got an unexpected keyword argument 'file'`, the reason is that the protobuf is not 3.5 or higher.
+You can run `pip install --upgrade protobuf` to solve it.

-If you still encounter installation problems in a virtual environment, try the following.
+If you still encounter installation problems in a virtual environment, try the following methods.

 ## Installing with Anaconda